oceantracker/oceantracker/docs/_build/html/_sources/info/users_guide/running_ocean_tracker.rst.txt

     Then write code to do post processing and/or plotting, using oceantracker.post_processing.* or with user's own tools.

 #.
-From python code by:
+From python code in IDE  ( eg PyCharm, Visual Studio) by:

     * creating a parameter dictionary by either:
         * building a parameter dictionary in code, or